 What is chaga?

-Chaga, scientifically called Inonotus obliquus, normally grows on birch trees in colder habitats of the northern hemisphere.
+Chaga Mushroom, scientifically called Inonotus Obliquus or Chaga Fungus, normally grows on birch trees in colder habitats of the northern hemisphere.
 This special mushroom is packed with nutrients and it has been used for centuries in Russia and other parts of Eastern Europe as a medicinal herb.
 In fact, chaga’s high nutritional value has won it popularity across the world.
-There are numerous ways of adding chaga in one’s diet, but most people prefer to consume it in the form of tea primarily due to its taste.
-In fact, the flavor of Chaga tea is quite similar to that of coffee.
+There are numerous ways of adding birch chaga in one’s diet, but most people prefer to consume it in the form of tea primarily due to its taste.
+In fact, the flavor of Inonotus Obliquus tea is quite similar to that of coffee.

 How and Where Does Chaga Grow?